 - How do we plan for a sustainable use of our marine waters, so they can provide recreation, food, transport, and green energy to our children?

-For more information, see the project research webpages or .
+For more information, see the project research webpages in Swedish or in English.

 Nice short cartoons, comic strip or illustrations, black and white or color, big or small, serious or humorous.

 It is required that the illustration corresponds to an A4 format.

 The picture elements and text should be large enough to be read without aids.